 National Juvenile Court Data Archive

-Fact Sheets, the juvenile court information on OJJDP's Statistical Briefing Book Web site, the interactive, web-based analysis packages Easy Access to Juvenile Court Statistics and the Juvenile Court Statistics Databook that enable users to conduct their own national analyses of the automated records of delinquency cases.
+Fact Sheets, the juvenile court information on OJJDP's Statistical Briefing Book web site, and the interactive web-based analysis package Easy Access to Juvenile Court Statistics that enables users to conduct their own national analyses of the automated records of delinquency cases.